ome/omero-figure/README.rst

 * Install `reportlab <https://bitbucket.org/rptlab/reportlab>`_ PDF python package.
   This needs to be installed in the virtual environment where the ``OMERO.server`` is installed.
-Depending on your install, you may need to call ``pip`` with, for example: ``/path/to_server_venv/venv/bin/pip install ...``
+Depending on your install, you may need to call ``pip`` with, for example: ``/path/to_server_venv/venv/bin/pip install ...``.
+The install of `Python Markdown <https://python-markdown.github.io/>`_ is optional but is required to format any figure legends that use Markdown syntax.

 ::

-    $ pip install reportlab
+    $ pip install reportlab markdown

-* Optional: Figure legends can be formatted using Markdown syntax.
-To see this correctly in the exported PDF info page, we need `Python Markdown <https://python-markdown.github.io/>`_:
+* Optional: If your figure contains OME-Zarr images, you will also need to install the dependencies for rendering OME-Zarr images in the export script.
+  These are `zarr`, `dask` and `fsspec[http]`:

 ::

-    $ pip install markdown
+    $ pip install zarr dask fsspec[http]

 Run Figure export locally